-Thomas G. Allen is a partner and member of the firm’s Energy, Infrastructure, and Resources and Litigation and Dispute Resolution practices.
-Mr. Allen has extensive experience on nuclear, oil and gas, and renewable energy projects.
+Thomas G. Allen is a US court litigator and international and domestic arbitration lawyer.
+He is a partner and member of the firm's Energy, Infrastructure, and Resources and Litigation and Dispute Resolution practices.
+Thomas has extensive experience related to nuclear, oil and gas, and renewable energy projects.
 His work touches a wide range of energy related disputes, including financing, design, construction, performance, fuel, supply chain, ownership, and IP licensing for energy related technology.
+He is also a part of the firm’s Data Center initiative.
+He has substantial experience in regulatory challenges, government investigations, and a variety of commercial disputes.

 Notable representations include:

-- Successfully defending a Japanese heavy equipment manufacturer and recovering its cost of defense in a US$7 billion ICC claim by Southern California Edison over allegedly defective nuclear components.
+- Successfully defended a Japanese heavy equipment manufacturer and recovered its cost of defense in a US$7 billion ICC claim by Southern California Edison over allegedly defective nuclear components.

-- Defeating 93% of a US$700 million breach of contract claim against a Japanese electric utility in ICC proceedings over a long-term fuel supply contract.
+- Defeated 93% of a US$700 million breach of contract claim against a Japanese electric utility in ICC proceedings over a long-term fuel supply contract.

-- Prevailing on all issues and receiving fees and costs in a Japan Commercial Arbitration Association dispute regarding the performance and construction of a mega-solar facility; and
+- Prevailed on all issues and received fees and costs in a Japan Commercial Arbitration Association dispute regarding the performance and construction of a mega-solar facility; and

-- Representing a consortium of Korean EPC contractors in a dispute related to the construction of an offshore oil platform (ICC Singapore).
+- Represented a consortium of Korean EPC contractors in a dispute related to the construction of an offshore oil platform (ICC Singapore).

 Thomas is a frequent lecturer on international legal topics and a former adjunct professor at American University, Washington College of Law.
 He served as the vice chair of the Dispute Resolution and Arbitration Committee of the Inter-Pacific Bar Association from 2018 to 2024 and is a member of the roster of arbitrators for the Japan Commercial Arbitration Association.
 Thomas is also a member of the board of directors for the Washington Lawyers’ Committee for Civil Rights and Urban Affairs.